Francesco146/francesco146/README.md

+<h2 align="left">Hi 👋!</h2>
-<h2 align="left">Hi 👋!
-My name is Francesco and I'm a undergraduate here in UniVR, from Italy</h2>
+<h3 align="left">My name is Francesco and I'm a computer science graduate student at UniVR from Italy.
+I'm currently studying for a master's degree in security and AI.</h2>

 ###